Mohammer5/Interdisciplinary-SASS/Book.md

 This is my book about how I write SASS code.
 I wrote it for people who want to get more into writing large, scalable webapps or websites.

+Copyright © 2010 by Jan-Gerke Salomon

+You may clone the git repository and make any changes to the content in order to submit a pull request.

 ## Table of Contents

 * [Introduction](#chapter-intro)